nabu-platform/nabu-frameworks-tasks/protected/documentation/readme.md

 TRANSIENT_ERROR: a transient error which will automatically be retried by the system up to a max time
 FAILED: a permanent failure
 CANCELLED: task is no longer necessary

+# Human task

+Human tasks can also be modelled in tasks, they use all the same fields but sometimes in slightly different ways.
+Human tasks are mostly a standardized way to use tasks and as such it is captured in this framework.
+Other frameworks (like process engine, cms,...) may build upon this for their respective issues (e.g. state management, security,...)

+Note that the state model of a human task in the task system is limited to a subset of the states of a regular service task:

+CREATED: the task is published but requires someone to pick it up and start it
+RUNNING: a user has picked up the task and is working on it, this prevents the same task from being picked up multiple times in case it takes a while
+SUCCEEDED: the task was completed successfully
+FAILED: the task was completed but with a failed state (e.g. rejected)
+CANCELLED: task is no longer necessary, should only be triggered from the system that created it (?)

+You can "release" a human task which effectively rolls it back, this allows someone else to pick it up